 - 2. The Business Administration and Accounting majors require 21 upper level credit hours completed in residence. - 3.
-Resident credit hours are credits earned at Bellevue University in either Online or In-Class delivery formats.
+Resident credit hours are credits earned at Bellevue University in all approved delivery formats. - 4.
+The Kirkpatrick Signature Series is not required for the Associate of Science degree.